wp-plugins/ewww-image-optimizer/readme.txt

 = NextGEN Integration =

 Features re-optimization capability, and bulk optimizing.
 The NextGEN Bulk Optimize function is located under the Wordpress Tools menu, and should optimize all images in all galleries.
 If anyone has a better idea for where the tool should go, feel free to post in the support area, or on the plugin homepage.
 Alternatively, if you can figure out a way to hook into the existing NextGEN menu, that would be ideal.
 I just can't seem to find a way to do that.
+NOTE: Does not optimize thumbnails on initial upload, must re-optimize images to optimize thumbnails.

 == Installation ==